how to visit yukevalo island

 Yukevalo isn’t lawless, but it’s loosely governed.
 You won’t find signs for everything, but locals expect some basic respect.

-Ask before photographing people or homes.
-Don’t step off marked trails in protected areas.
-Follow “leave no trace” as gospel.
-Fishermen don’t appreciate drones.
-Don’t fly them near working harbors.
+Ask before you photograph people or homes.
+Marked trails exist for a reason, stay on them in protected areas.
+Follow “leave no trace” principles like your life depends on it (because, honestly, the ecosystems do).
+Fishermen hate drones.
+Don’t fly them anywhere near working harbors, ever.

 Give a little, let go a little, and the island will give plenty back.